Learn more about Academic Policies online.

 - A student stops attending the University without giving official notification.
 F grades are given in all courses for that term.

-To withdraw from a course students should use the Course Withdrawal after Add/Drop form, available online.
-After the withdraw deadline, students may submit the appropriate appeal to the Committee on Academic and Professional Standards.
-To withdrawal from the University (all classes), students should use the Change of Enrollment Status form, available online.
+To withdraw from a course, students use the Student Planning features in DataVU.
+After the withdrawal deadline, students may submit the appropriate appeal to the Committee on Academic and Professional Standards.
+To withdraw from the University (all classes), students should use the Change in Enrollment Status form, available online.

 Admission to Courses on a Satisfactory/Unsatisfactory Basis

-Certain courses normally result in the S/U grade, as noted in the catalog course descriptions.
-In addition to any of these courses, the student may take one course, normally letter graded (i.e., A to F), each semester on a satisfactory/unsatisfactory basis subject to the following conditions:
+Certain courses normally result in a S/U grade, as noted in the catalog course descriptions.
+In addition to any of these courses, the student may take one course, normally letter-graded (i.e., A to F), each semester on a satisfactory/unsatisfactory basis subject to the following conditions:

 - Such courses must not be selected from: